drvladb/cicandy/README.md

 # cicandy
-Toying around with omnirepo CI.
+Toying around with CI/CD in omnirepos.